averycheng-Hulab/iCDC/bulk/README.md

 * `bulk/input/`
 * `bulk/output/`
-* All platform Excel DEG tables
+* All Excel DEG tables
-* All in-house DESeq2 CSV tables
 * Any TPM/raw FASTQ dependencies

 Only analysis **code** is provided.